 All of these factors point to one big truth: School systems have a powerful opportunity to support educator mental health.
 Businesses and organizations everywhere are adapting to their employees’ growing mental health needs, according to the Harvard Business Review.
 And the time has never been better for school leaders to create systems and structures to support educator mental health and wellbeing.

 And when school leaders consider the limited resources of time and money — not to mention retaining great educators — good things can happen.

 For most school leaders and educators, recognizing a wellbeing problem is easy.
 Finding the right way to support teacher mental health can feel complicated, with so many options and limitations.

 These key considerations will help you find the best way to support teacher mental health and create lasting positive results for your school.

-Evidence-Based SEL for Adults
+Evidence-Based Self-Care Training for Adults

 Mental health supports for educators are not all equal.
 In fact, the most popular approaches, such as a keynote speaker or team-building event, are unlikely to create lasting change in the wellbeing of your team.